Your tent collapsed at even the lightest amount of wind?

 What’s more, you can replace tent stakes with stones altogether.

-On really rocky ground, staking is not an option.
+On really rocky ground, staking is not always an option.
 In that case, you can place heavy stones on all the corners of your tent.

-Trust me, a 25 pound rock can hold your tent in place even better than your standard stakes would.
+Trust me, a 25-pound rock can hold your tent in place even better than your standard stakes would.

 There’s another way you can use stones as an alternative to staking.
+For this, you’ll need both a smaller and a larger rock.

 Take your guyline and tie a loop around a smaller rock.
 Position it on the ground in a way that keeps the guyline taut.